0330 822 0505

 Why might somebody want this type of mortgage?

-In addition to a poor credit record, there’s a number of other reasons why a single mortgage may be more suitable for a person or couple than a joint mortgage, such as:
+In addition to a poor credit record, there are several other reasons why a single mortgage may be more suitable for a person or couple than a joint mortgage, such as:

 • One applicant is unemployed or unable to work on health grounds